-- Acting in an advisory capacity to the Parish Council, which will be the accountable body.
-2.1 - 2.2 Overseeing the development of the Claverton Neighbourhood Plan with aim of preserving sustainable development. - 2.3 Ensuring relevant consultation takes place so that the CNP plan accurately represents the views of the residents and other stakeholders.
+- 2.1 Acting in an advisory capacity to the Parish Council, which will be the accountable body. - Overseeing the development of the Claverton Neighbourhood Plan with aim of preserving and enhancing the parish consistent with desired character of Claverton, whilst allowing for sustainable development. - 2.3 Ensuring relevant consultation takes place so that the CNP plan accurately represents the views of the residents and other stakeholders.